visgl/react-map-gl/docs/components/marker.md

 ##### `captureDoubleClick` {Boolean} - default: `true`
 Stop propagation of dblclick event to the map component.
 Can be used to stop map from zooming when this component is double clicked.

+## Styling

+Like its Mapbox counterpart, this control relies on the mapbox-gl stylesheet to work properly.
+Make sure to add the stylesheet to your page.